 Application materials should be emailed to firstname.lastname@example.org, with the subject, “ARISC Graduate/Postdoctoral Fellowship.”
 Applications are processed manually.
 Applicants should expect to receive an email from ARISC indicating receipt approximately 2-3 days after submission.
 If you do not receive a response, check your spam filter, then contact email@example.com.

 *This form needs to be downloaded to be completed.
 You will need to use Adobe Reader (free) to complete the form.

 The remote option allows for research to be conducted without having to travel to the South Caucasus during the project timeline.
 In this option, consider the following questions: How can you address your research question if you cannot travel to the South Caucasus?
 What methods, tools, and analyses can you conduct from home or in the US?

-For the remote option, instead of funding travel costs (transportation, lodging, M&IE), the budget may cover costs such as
+For the remote option, instead of funding travel costs (transportation, lodging, M&IE abroad), the budget may cover costs such as

 - transportation, lodging, and M&IE to archives and libraries in the US,